sentheta/Comma/README.md

 # Contribution

 Please report any issues you find while using the program in this github page.
 Also do mention the operating system used and recent actions you have done with the program.

+You can also make suggestions and feature requests in the issue section of this github page.